Strong Approximation of Stochastic Allen-Cahn Equation with White Noise: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Dr. Lihai Ji from Institute of Applied Physics and Computational Mathematics at Beijing for his help and comments on numerical tests.
-This work is partially supported by Hong Kong Research Council GRF grants 15300417 and 15325816.
+We thank the anonymous referee for very helpful remarks and suggestions.
+We also thank Dr. Lihai Ji from Institute of Applied Physics and Computational Mathematics in Beijing for his help and comments on numerical tests.
+This work is partially supported by Hong Kong Research Grants Council General Research Fund (grants 15300417 and 15325816).